augusthottie/pokemon-visuals/README.md

 4. Customize the visualizations as per your requirements to analyze specific aspects of the data.

 ## Acknowledgments
 We would like to express our gratitude to Kaggle and the original dataset creator, Rohan Patil, for providing the Pokémon dataset.
-And also to the AngelHack team for inspiring us to take on this challange.
+And also to the AngelHack team for inspiring us to take on this amazing challange.